zovoilis-lab/Flye/docs/USAGE.md

 This sets a minimum overlap length for two reads to be considered overlapping.
-In the latest Flye versions, this parameter is chosen automatically based on the read length distribution and does not require manual setting.
+In the latest Flye versions, this parameter is chosen automatically based on the read length distribution (reads N90) and does not require manual setting.
 Typical value is 3k-5k (and down to 1k for datasets with shorter read length).
 Intuitively, we want to set this parameter as high as possible, so the repeat graph is less tangled.
 However, higher values might lead to assembly gaps.
 In some *rare* cases (for example in case of biased read length distribution) it makes sense to set this parameter manualy.

+### Metagenome mode

+Metagenome assembly mode, deigned for highl coverage variation accross the assembled species.
+This mode is tuned to be sensitive to underrepresented sequence at low coverage (as low as 2x).
+In some examples of simple metagenomes, we observed that the normal (isolate) Flye mode assembled more contigious bacterial consensus sequence, while the metagenome mode was not as contigious, but revealed the strain mixtures.
+For relatively complex metagenome `--meta` mode is the recommended way.

 ### Contig assembly coverage

 Typically, assemblies of large genomes at high coverage require a lot of RAM.
-For high coverage assemblies, you can reduce memory usage by using only a subset of longest reads for initial contig extension stage (typically, the memory bottleneck).
+For high coverage assemblies, you can reduce memory usage by using only a subset of longest reads for initial contig extension stage (usually, the memory bottleneck).
 The parameter ```--asm-coverage``` specifies the target coverage of the longest reads.
-Typically, 40x is enough to produce good initial contigs.
+For a typicall assembly, 40x is enough to produce good initial contigs.
 Regardless of this parameter, all reads will be later used for repeat graph analysis.